1316

 Since a very large number of different devices support open standard protocols, it's easier to make them work together.

 Open protocol systems offer a higher degree of networking flexibility, with more integration options between existing and new gear.
-This means that you can add new devices (independent of vendor) into your existing network.
+This means that you can add new devices (independent of the vendor) to your existing network.

 You can choose between a variety of different vendors for the monitoring solution that best fits your needs - in terms of technical requirements and budget as well.